 Privilege and Power

 Just imagine being surrounded by people who not only are physically bigger and stronger than you, but who have been in positions of power their whole life.
-Walking into the office for a woman, is like walking into the middle of an elite private school rugby team for a man.
-You are surrounded by people who have privilege and power over you at all times, but aren’t willing or able to recognise it.
+A woman walking into an office or a bar, is like a man walking into the middle of an elite private school rugby team.

-The accommodating comes from covering up the darkness and difficulty in experience.
-People don’t have the capacity or inclination to be with the challenging bits of life, so someone has to pick up the slack and accommodate everyone else.
-This runs incredibly deeply through our energetics, sense-making, relationships and ways of looking at the world.
+The accommodating comes from someone having to pick up the slack for the collective shadows and challenges that are present in experience.
+People don’t have the capacity or inclination to be with the challenging bits of life, so someone has to take on the burden of accommodating everyone else.
+This runs incredibly deeply through people’s energetics, sense-making, relationships and ways of looking at the world.
+The energetic and emotional burden of this is huge.

 Take a moment to imagine that all the people in your life are genderless beings and you will probably notice how their behaviour differs.
 Both how they act differently and how the expectations that you have of them are completely different, based on their gender.